 Why did I ever want to be a writer, I pout.
 The creative act of writing—the initial upwelling and outpouring—seems only a modest percentage of the time invested, while the bulk of hours are spent editing.
 Re-editing.
 My enthusiasm for this particular project has long since waned and the editorial work feels little more than toil and drudgery.
 I am willing and determined, yes, but inspiration has slipped away behind the clouds.

 Last night, however, in the warm embrace of a powerful book on soulful writing, I realized that I needed to make a shift in my own perspective.
-From the inception of this writing project, I have wanted to craft a thing of beauty and meaning to offer forward.
+From the inception of this writing project (my manuscript), I have wanted to craft a thing of beauty and meaning to offer forward.
 And for the most part, anchored in my expansive breath and solid bones, I have allowed the work to arise from some deep place and emerge through me.

 I need to get back to that.
 Rather than working in an editor’s stance and performing surgery with the cold scalpel of grammar, I need to return to the way of the artist: feeling.
 I dearly wish to write a book that makes readers feel.
 I want to open their senses.
 The soulful essence of the thing must come first, technique second.
 Indeed, if the work does not speak to the deep self, then it is mostly useless.